 COVID may have stopped some workers from heading back to the office this month, but millions have still got onto public transport for school, college or to return from seeing family and friends.
-And, I imagine that almost every one of those journeys needed some degree of internet connectivity to either pass the time watching a film, catching up on email or finding out about delays or directions.
+And, I imagine that almost every one of those journeys needed some degree of passenger public Wi-Fi to either pass the time watching a film, catching up on email or finding out about delays or directions.

 While the make-up of travellers has changed over the past couple of years, railways, the metro, trains, buses and coaches are, for many, their main and sometimes the only form of transport.
 Following COP 26, we’ve seen public commitments from governments and transport federations to make public transport more accessible, and transportation companies are rolling out new season tickets or holiday bundles to encourage passengers to travel by train or other public transport.

 What is going to make these travellers choose public transport rather than their vehicles?
 The answer is a great travel experience.
 GlobalReach has worked with transportation service providers, and with the transport companies themselves for almost a decade, and I’ve yet to meet an employee who doesn’t say that improving passenger public Wi-Fi is their priority.
 There are now conferences about it, and I certainly talk to the passenger experience lead at every one of our customers.

 If we dissect what constitutes a ‘great travel experience’, these stakeholders and their teams are looking at everything from signage to station and onboard facilities.
 When we look at onboard services, fast, reliable passenger public Wi-Fi is always close to the top of requirements.
 It’s a priority for transport managers too.
 Because, while bad weather conditions or delays might be outside of their control, the ability to get their passengers online improves satisfaction by connecting them socially, offsets boredom and frustration, and keeps them productive by enabling a faster and more efficient journey.